saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### let function
-- let scopes a variable to the lambda provided and makes the keyword it
+- `let` scopes a variable to the lambda provided and makes the keyword `it`.
 - Passes the receiver to the lambda you provide.
 - Returns the last line of the lambda (the lambda result).

 ### let vs apply
-- let passes the receiver to the lambda you provide, but apply passes nothing.
+- `let` passes the receiver to the lambda you provide, but `apply` passes nothing.
-- apply returns the current receiver once the anonymous functioncompletes. let, on the other hand, returns the last line of the lambda (thelambda result).
+- `apply` returns the current receiver once the anonymous function completes. `let`, on the other hand, returns the last line of the lambda (the lambda result).

 ### run function
 - Similar to `apply` in that it provides the same relative scoping behavior.